softwaremill/magnolia/readme.md

 For Scala 3, see the [scala3 branch](https://github.com/softwaremill/magnolia/tree/scala3).

+## Package and artifact naming, versioning

+The main magnolia package is `magnolia1`, so that magnolia 1.x can be used alongside magnolia 0.17 (which are binary-incompatible).
+Future major releases of magnolia can change the package name for the same reason.

+The group id for magnolia follows the naming scheme: `com.softwaremill.magnolia[major version]_[scala major version]`.
+The scala major version suffix is necessary to allow evolving and publishing versions for Scala 2 & Scala 3 independently.
+The magnolia major version is included for consistency with the package name, and so that future major releases may be used alongside this release.

 ## Contributing

 Contributors to Magnolia are welcome and encouraged.
 New contributors may like to look for issues marked